ymgyt/syndicationd/README.md

 Some tips about feed that I know.

+* Add [`openrss.org/`](https://openrss.org/) to the beginning of the URL to get its RSS feed. for example, for `https://example.ymgyt.io`, it would be `https://openrss.org/example.ymgyt.io`

 * You can retrieve various updates as feeds on GitHub.
   * To obtain releases of a repository, specify `releases.atom`. for example, to obtain releases of syndicationd, specify `https://github.com/ymgyt/syndicationd/releases.atom`
   * For tags, it's `https://github.com/ymgyt/syndicationd/tag.atom`